usborn116/ruby_espn_fantasy_library/README.md

 Creating a Ruby library to more easily use the ESPN Fantasy API in Ruby or Rails apps!

 To Dos:
-- modularize logic to calculate stat board for league and team
 - write tests for each class functions
 - make this into a gem!